wunmiji/NiceFonts/README.md

 # NiceFonts
+A font reader app.
-Project was done completely in 2019
+This JavaFx Project was done completely in 2019.